Join us in these

 Is it time to begin shaking in your boots and worrying about what is going to happen to you?
 Absolutely not!

 While no one is going to promise that you are not going to feel the effect of the new competition, we can help you in gaining a level of comfort and working towards your minimizing the challenges for your customers.
-Let's begin by asking another expert who has already been there.
-According to Debbie Allen, noted retail consultant, "Stay confident and focused on your goals."
+Let's begin hearing what other experts have said; "Stay confident and focused on your goals."

 While you shouldn't worry about the competition, you should know who they are, what they sell, and how they do it.
 Answering these questions can be as easy as driving to their current location and observe their store.
 You will probably want to note their store hours, product lines, the ambiance of the store, and how they treat their customers.
 If they have a mailing list, be sure to have a friend or family member sign onto the list so that you can keep up with their advertising efforts.

-Knowing what the competition is doing, as you return to your business, remember something else Debbie Allen said, "Concentrate on your business.
+Knowing what the competition is doing, as you return to your business, remember something other experts have said, "Concentrate on your business.
 Have a structured plan for success."
 Let's take a look at a checklist of how you should make sure you are focused on your goals, and that they are achievable.

 Because most every new business makes a splash as they enter a market, you should expect that customers will want to take a look at the new shop.
 Depending on the competition, this could mean a decreased customer count in your store for as little as a week to as much as a season.
 Expecting the best but preparing for the worst, make sure you are utilizing a cashflow chart.